Global fits of simplified models for dark matter with GAMBIT I. Scalar and fermionic models with s-channel vector mediators: Results

 Results from global scans of the scalar DM model are shown in Figure~\ref{SVS:Combined_RD_exact}.
 Any excesses present in the mono-jet likelihoods can only be fitted by models that are already robustly excluded by other searches, so we do not show any results for this model based on the capped collider likelihood.

 The results show two separate regions allowed at the \(2\sigma\) level.
 The shape of the surviving parameter space is defined primarily by the relic abundance.
 The viable parameter space is split in two corresponding to the two DM annihilation channels, along the resonance for s-channel annihlation into a pair of quarks, and $m_\mathrm{DM} > m_\mathrm{M}$, where $t$-channel annihilation into a pair of mediators is possible.
+In regions either side of the diagonal resonance region, DM is overproduced and the model is inconsistent with relic density measurements.
 Highest likelihood points lie along the resonance, where \(2 m_\mathrm{DM} \approx m_\mathrm{M}\) and annihilation is enhanced, bringing the DM relic density down to or below the observed value.
-This region is most preferred toward the upper mass limits of the scan, where the best-fit point can be seen indicated by white star in Figure~\ref{SVS:Combined_RD_exact}.
+This region is most preferred toward the upper mass limits of the scan, where the best-fit point lies (see Table~\ref{tab:BestFitPoints:SVS}).

 When requiring that the scalar DM candidate explains all of DM (Figure~\ref{SVS:Combined_RD_exact}), mediator masses up to approximately \(2\)\,TeV are excluded.
-This is because for lower mediator masses, there are no allowed regions where the relic abundance is saturated.
-This can be seen clearly in Figure~\ref{SVS:RelicDensity}, where we plot the relic density as a function of the mediator mass (left) and DM mass (right), in the scan where the relic density is taken as an upper limit.
-We can see here that relic abundance estimates produce strong limits on the dark matter mass.
+Toward lower mediator masses the strength of the effective coupling used to calculate direct detection signals is increased.
+To escape direct detection bounds, the highest likelihood moves toward regions that underproduce the relic abundance.
+This can be seen clearly in Figure~\ref{SVS:RelicDensity}, where we plot the relic density as a function of the mediator mass (left) and DM mass (right), in the scan where the model was allowed to underproduce the DM abundance.
 Whether the relic density is taken as an upper limit or a two-sided constraint, DM masses below approximately \(1\)\,TeV are excluded.
 This exclusion is, of course, dependent on the limits of the quark coupling \(g_{\rm q}\) in the scan, and reducing this lower bound will expand the allowed region.

+Direct detection limits give the lower bound on DM masses, along the resonance region in both scans and also when \(m_\mathrm{DM} > m_\mathrm{M}\) in Figure~\ref{SVS:Combined_RD_exact} (top) since these experiments are more constraining for lighter DM masses (provided that the mass is well above the energy threshold of the experiment).
+These experiments also drive the best-fit point towards the border of the scan, where the predicted signal decreases.
+Near the boundaries of the scan, this likelihood estimate is close enough to the zero signal likelihood that the magnitude of the profile likelihood ratios would not be noticeably changed by extending the scan limits to higher mediator masses.

 Indirect detection limits give a slight preference to the region along the resonance.
 This is because when \(m_\mathrm{DM} > m_\mathrm{M}\), $t$-channel annihilation of DM to mediator particles (and subsequent decays to SM products) would produce an observable effect on gamma-ray searches.
 This signal would be in weak tension with the absence of a positive detection thus far.
 This effect is reduced toward the lower mediator masses, as gamma ray predictions are scaled by the relic abundance which significantly underpredicts the DM abundance for lower $m_\mathrm{M}$.